mpnally/Terrifically-Simple-JSON/README.md

 If the number example
 seems unintuitive, consider that when you write `178` in JSON, you are writing a reference to an existing entity.
-The number 178 has been around a lot longer than your JSON—The notation you are using to write this reference was [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
+The number 178 has been around a lot longer than your JSON—the notation you are using to write this reference was [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 When you write `true` or `false` in JSON, you are using a different reference notation—one that is specific to booleans.
 Strings can be viewed the same way, although it may take a little more thought to see why this is true (think of different notions for designating the same string).